The Ultimate Luxury Safari: Top 5 Private Game Reserves in Sabi Sands

 Sustainability Rating 9.8/10 9.5/10 8.5/10 9.0/10 9.2/10

-Avoiding Common Luxury Safari Mistakes
+Avoiding Safari Mistakes

 Don't assume "all-inclusive" covers everything.
 While meals and house wines are usually included, premium spirits (like 25-year-old Macallan) or specialized photographic gear rental often incur extra charges.
 Always check the "Inclusions/Exclusions" list to avoid a $2,000 surprise on your final bill.